 - Straight pins

-- From the fabric for the bag’s exterior and the interior pocket (Feathers in our sample), fussy cut the following, carefully centering your fabric’s main motif:
+- From the fabric for the bag’s exterior and the interior pocket, fussy cut the following, carefully centering your fabric’s main motif:

 TWO 20″ wide x 15″ high rectangles for the bag body